uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 You click `ZIP` for downloading.
 The ZIP file is approximately 4.5 GiB, so the download may take some time depending on your network.
 After the download completes, double-click the downloaded .zip file.
 MacOS will automatically extract it into a folder in the same location.
 After extraction, look for a file ending with `.utm` (e.g., `Kali Linux 2023.utm`).
 This `.utm` file is the VM bundle.
 Simply double-click this `.utm` file, and UTM should open it automatically and the Kali VM will appear in the left sidebar of the UTM window.

-Finally, click the `Play / Run` button (▶) on the sidebar, and wait for the VM to finish booting.
+Finally, click the `Play/Run` button (▶) on the sidebar, and wait for the VM to boot.
 Once boot completes, you should see the Kali Linux desktop environment.
 When you log into the environment for the first time, note that both **the username and password for the pre-built Kali VM image are `kali`.**

 {% hint style="info" %}
 If you have a black screen when installing Kali, please go to `settings` and `"+ New..." in Devices`, and add `Serial`.
 Then start the VM, you can install using the Serial (terminal).
 Once the installation is finished, you can remove the Serial device.